Slevinski/slevinski.github.io/series/writing-and-representation/entries/kinematography-and-the-limits-of-writing-system-typology/essay.md

 This paper gives the term a different role.

-Here, it is developed inside the writing-systems lane as a native theoretical proposal.
+Here, it is developed inside the writing-systems series as a native theoretical proposal.

 The critical-review use asks: